Calibration and Correctness of Language Models for Code: Research Methodology

 \subsubsection{Program Repair}

-Program repair is a well-studied problem in Software Engineering~\cite{goues2019automated}.
-Several studies have applied LLMs to the program repair problem and shown that it is effective~\cite{fan2023automated,jiang2023impact,ahmed2023majority}.
+Program repair is a well-studied problem in software engineering~\cite{gouesAutomatedProgramRepair2019a}.
+Several studies report that LLMs are effective at this task~\cite{fanAutomatedRepairPrograms2023b,jiangImpactCodeLanguage2023b,ahmedBetterPatchingUsing2023b}.
 However, LLM \emph{calibration} for program repair is not well-understood.
-Several program-repair datasets are available, including the widely-used Defects4J~\cite{just2014defects4j}, which includes real-world examples of buggy programs, with fixes and test-sets.
-This paper primarily focuses on \textit{line-level} bug repair, represented-by 120 samples from the Defects4J dataset.
+This paper focuses on small, pre-localized single-line bugs.
+We leverage the widely-used Defects4J dataset ~\cite{justDefects4JDatabaseExisting2014a}, which includes real-world examples of buggy programs, with fixes and test-sets.
+We extract 120 single-line bugs from \textsc{Defects4J} dataset.
 However, with only 120 samples, we may not obtain a comprehensive view of calibration.
-Therefore, we included another dataset, ManySStubs4J~\cite{karampatsis2020often} (abbr.
-SStubs), which consists of single-line repairs.
-Considering resource constraints, we selected 3,000 samples from this dataset, which is sufficient to investigate calibration.
-However, ManySStubs4J does not provide test-sets; so the only evaluation metric available is the exact-matching of the generated text to the ground truth bug-free text.
+Therefore, we included another dataset, ManySStubs4J~\cite{karampatsisHowOftenSingleStatement2020a} (abbr. \textsc{SStubs}), which consists of single-line repairs.
+Following the setup of the \textsc{SStubs} dataset, the bug might be localized to a sub-expression of the line\footnote{Note, due to data processing errors, 3 Defects4J examples have slightly mis-localized bugs.
+We leave these as-is, reasoning that model confidence should be robustly well-calibrated even with slight localization noise, ideally giving a lower confidence of a fix if the location is noisy.}.
+We sample (uniformly at random) 3,000 examples from this dataset. \textsc{SStubs} does not provide test-sets; so the only evaluation metric available is the exact-matching of the generated text to the ground truth bug-free text.

-\subsection{The models}
+\subsection{The Models}